List of the busiest airports in China

 Map of all airports in mainland China with regular scheduled commercial flights, according to their 2017 total passenger throughput.
 Airports with >10 mil passengers labeled.

 Busiest airports in mainland China in 2007, with airports with >10 mil passengers labeled.

 Busiest airports in mainland China in 1997, with airports with >10 mil passengers labeled.

 China's busiest airports are a series of lists ranking the 100 busiest airports in Mainland China according to the number of total passengers, including statistics for total aircraft movements and total cargo movements, following the official register yearly since 2000.
 The data here presented are provided by the Civil Aviation Administration of China (CAAC) and these statistics do not include the results for the special administrative regions of Hong Kong and Macau, or the country of Taiwan (ROC).
 Both Hong Kong and Macau have their own civil aviation regulators (the Civil Aviation Department and the Civil Aviation Authority respectively); Taiwan also has its own civil aviation regulator (the Aviation Safety Council).

 The lists are presented in chronological order starting from the latest year.
 The number of total passengers is measured in persons and includes any passenger that arrives or departs from, or transits through, every airport in the country.
 The number of total aircraft movements is measured in airplane-times and includes the departures and arrivals of any kind of aircraft in schedule or charter conditions.
 The number of total cargo movements in metric tonnes and includes all the movements of cargo and mail that arrives or departs from the airport.

 2020s

+2025 final statistics

+Shanghai Hongqiao International Airport is the first 4E class airport to surpass 50 million passengers.

+The top 108 airports in China with over 1 million passengers in 2025, ordered by total passenger traffic, according to CAAC statistics.